 “Bento” is a name attributed to a Prachatai web board poster who was accused of and charged with lese majeste and offenses under Section 14 of the 2007 Computer Crimes Act for posts at that board, apparently in 2008.
 She was arrested on 30 January 2009 and was bailed after 10 days.

-The case remains murky, but was central to evidence given at the trial of Chiranuch Premchaiporn in 2011-12.
-Little is known of the case, with Prachatai refers to Noppawan Tangudomsuk as Bento.
+The case has remained murky over several years.
+We do know that the case was important for evidence given at the trial of Chiranuch Premchaiporn in 2011-12.
+At times, Prachatai referred to Noppawan Tangudomsuk as Bento.
 In one instance, the court heard that “a Prachatai poster known as ‘Bento’, the only one to be prosecuted although police have identified the posters of the remaining nine comments with which Chiranuch is charged.
 Noppawan […] was acquitted of lèse majesté.
 The witness noted that ‘Bento’’s name had simply been replaced with Chiranuch’s in prosecution charge documents.
-He noted drily that the message not deleted by Prachatai’s webmaster stayed up for 20 days, unnoticed not only by MICT censors but by other users of Prachatai’s forum.”
+He noted dryly that the message not deleted by Prachatai’s webmaster stayed up for 20 days, unnoticed not only by MICT censors but by other users of Prachatai’s forum.”

 Media accounts of Bento’s case: